Finding the support and help that you may need

 Central Bedfordshire and its NHS partners are putting a greater emphasis on trying to prevent ill health, rather than just waiting until a condition needs treatment, which is much better for our residents.

-What will happen when I go for a Health Check?
+What will happen when I go for an NHS Health Check?

-The Health Check involves range of standard questions that look at:
+The NHS Health Check involves range of standard questions that look at:

 - how old you are - older people are at an increased risk;